loader image

 • Psychographics: Psychographics refers to customer values, beliefs, interests, hobbies, personality traits, and attitudes.
 By creating segments like “health-conscious individuals” and “outdoor enthusiasts,” a sporting goods store can tailor their marketing messages to resonate with unique lifestyles.

 If your database is missing any of this information, consider conducting a data append.
-According to AccuData, appending data is the process of using third-party sources to update or add information to your consumer database.
+Appending data is the process of using third-party sources to update or add information to your consumer database.
 With more complete data at your disposal, you can create more tailored and relevant marketing efforts, improve customer engagement, and increase the return on investment (ROI) of your marketing campaigns.

 2. Retargeting